harry1180/Kaodim-test/README.md

 Solution:

 I will try to keep this concise and precise.
 We can talk on the soution during the technical discussion I believe.

+We can maintain a master account that controls and manages it's child accounts via needed cross account policies.